Engee documentation

 Details

-An initial reference signal specified as a vector or matrix.
-The dimensionality and sampling period of sRef and sDel must coincide.
+The initial reference signal, specified as a vector or matrix.
+The dimension and sampling period of sRef and sDel must match.

 Data types